Ortho Clinical Diagnostics (NASDAQ:OCDX) Given New $25.00 Price Target at Morgan Stanley

-Ortho Clinical Diagnostics (NASDAQ:OCDX) had its price objective boosted by Morgan Stanley from $24.00 to $25.00 in a research note released on Thursday morning, Price Targets.com reports.
-The firm currently has an overweight rating on the stock.
+Ortho Clinical Diagnostics (NASDAQ:OCDX) had its target price increased by analysts at Morgan Stanley from $24.00 to $25.00 in a research note issued on Wednesday, Benzinga reports.
+The firm presently has an “overweight” rating on the stock.
+Morgan Stanley’s price target would suggest a potential upside of 17.54% from the company’s current price.

-Several other research firms have also recently issued reports on OCDX.
-Credit Suisse Group began coverage on shares of Ortho Clinical Diagnostics in a report on Monday, March 1st.
-They set an outperform rating and a $21.00 price target for the company.
-Barclays initiated coverage on shares of Ortho Clinical Diagnostics in a research note on Monday, March 8th.
-They issued an overweight rating and a $24.00 target price for the company.
-Citigroup began coverage on Ortho Clinical Diagnostics in a research note on Monday, February 22nd.
-They set a buy rating and a $20.00 price target on the stock.
-Wolfe Research started coverage on Ortho Clinical Diagnostics in a research report on Monday, February 22nd.
-They issued a market perform rating for the company.
-Finally, Piper Sandler started coverage on Ortho Clinical Diagnostics in a research report on Monday, March 1st.
-They set an overweight rating and a $27.00 target price on the stock.
-One analyst has rated the stock with a hold rating and eleven have assigned a buy rating to the company.
-The company currently has an average rating of Buy and a consensus price target of $24.55.
+Several other equities analysts have also recently issued reports on OCDX.
+Bank of America started coverage on shares of Ortho Clinical Diagnostics in a research report on Monday, February 22nd.
+They set a “buy” rating and a $23.00 price target on the stock.
+Wolfe Research initiated coverage on shares of Ortho Clinical Diagnostics in a report on Monday, February 22nd.
+They issued a “market perform” rating on the stock.
+The Goldman Sachs Group initiated coverage on shares of Ortho Clinical Diagnostics in a research note on Monday, February 22nd.
+They issued a “buy” rating and a $27.00 target price on the stock.
+Credit Suisse Group upped their target price on shares of Ortho Clinical Diagnostics from $21.00 to $23.00 and gave the stock an “outperform” rating in a research note on Wednesday.
+Finally, Citigroup assumed coverage on shares of Ortho Clinical Diagnostics in a research report on Monday, February 22nd.
+They set a “buy” rating and a $20.00 price objective on the stock.
+One research analyst has rated the stock with a hold rating and eleven have given a buy rating to the company’s stock.
+The stock currently has a consensus rating of “Buy” and an average target price of $24.55.

-Ortho Clinical Diagnostics (NASDAQ:OCDX) last released its quarterly earnings results on Wednesday, March 17th.
-The company reported $0.19 earnings per share for the quarter, missing the Zacks’ consensus estimate of $0.21 by ($0.02).
-The firm had revenue of $516.60 million during the quarter, compared to the consensus estimate of $506.19 million.
+Ortho Clinical Diagnostics (NASDAQ:OCDX) last released its quarterly earnings data on Wednesday, March 17th.
+The company reported $0.19 earnings per share (EPS) for the quarter, missing analysts’ consensus estimates of $0.21 by ($0.02).
+The business had revenue of $516.60 million for the quarter, compared to analysts’ expectations of $506.19 million.

-A number of institutional investors and hedge funds have recently added to or reduced their stakes in the business.
-Victory Capital Management Inc. purchased a new stake in Ortho Clinical Diagnostics during the first quarter worth approximately $249,000.
-The Manufacturers Life Insurance Company acquired a new position in shares of Ortho Clinical Diagnostics during the first quarter worth $921,000.
-Rhumbline Advisers acquired a new position in shares of Ortho Clinical Diagnostics during the first quarter worth $1,835,000.
-Finally, Alliancebernstein L.P. acquired a new position in shares of Ortho Clinical Diagnostics during the first quarter worth $1,897,000.
+Institutional investors have recently added to or reduced their stakes in the company.
+Teacher Retirement System of Texas bought a new stake in shares of Ortho Clinical Diagnostics in the 1st quarter worth about $386,000.
+BlackRock Inc. bought a new stake in shares of Ortho Clinical Diagnostics in the 1st quarter worth about $126,784,000.
+Rhumbline Advisers bought a new stake in Ortho Clinical Diagnostics during the 1st quarter valued at about $1,835,000.
+Alliancebernstein L.P. bought a new stake in Ortho Clinical Diagnostics during the 1st quarter valued at about $1,897,000.
+Finally, Victory Capital Management Inc. purchased a new position in Ortho Clinical Diagnostics during the 1st quarter valued at about $249,000.

 Ortho Clinical Diagnostics Holdings plc engages in the vitro diagnostics business worldwide.
 The company offers automated instruments; and assays, reagents, and other consumables that are used by these instruments to generate test results.
 Its solutions include clinical chemistry and immunoassay instruments and tests to detect and monitor disease progression across a spectrum of therapeutic areas, including COVID-19 antibody and antigen tests; and immunohematology instruments and tests for blood typing to ensure patient-donor compatibility in blood transfusions, as well as donor screening instruments and tests for blood and plasma screening for infectious diseases.